Book III — The Current

 Strain

 Strain is the short-term cost of channeling and stress.
 Your Strain Cap = GRIT + 3.
-Strain accumulates in stages: Winded (no penalty), Fatigued (no Mettle refresh, −1 Initiative die), Depleted (−1 die to all rolls, no Bleed/Desperation), Overwhelmed (excess converts to Vitality damage).
+It accumulates in stages: Winded (no penalty), Fatigued (no Mettle refresh, −1 Initiative die), Depleted (−1 die to all rolls, no Bleed Dice or Desperation), and exceeding your Cap converts the excess to Vitality damage 1-for-1.

-Recovery: Short Rest 1, Long Rest all, Laudanum 1d3 (addictive), Purge 1, Medical attention all.
+Recovery: Short Rest clears 1, Long Rest clears all, Laudanum clears 1d3 (addictive).
 The Strain keyword and strain-sources reference table cover the full mechanic.

 Erosion

-Erosion is the long-term cost — permanent damage to the soul.
-Your Erosion Capacity = ECHO + 5.
-Erosion does not heal from rest.
-Sources: casting Rank 3 (1 Erosion), Rank 4 (2 Erosion), Backlash The Tear (1 Erosion), Backlash The Breach (immediate Memory burn), Thin Place exposure (1/hour unprotected), prolonged Current exposure (1/day), extreme deprivation (1 from hallucinations at 3+ days without water).
+Erosion is the long-term cost, a damage to the soul.
+Your Erosion Capacity = ECHO + 5, and it does not heal from rest.
+Sources: casting Rank 3 (1) and Rank 4 (2), Backlash’s Tear (1) and Breach (immediate Memory burn), Thin Place exposure (1/hour unprotected), prolonged Current exposure, and extreme deprivation.

 Memory Burn